Bridgegate mastermind talks growing up and moving on

 In his free time over the past few years post-conviction, Wildstein said he tried taking up a new hobby: playwriting.

-“I took classes and I wrote some plays and had a couple of them performed with professional actors, and my plays were terrible, absolutely terrible,” Wildstein said.
-“Sometimes you don’t know what you’ve written is really bad until you’ve watched real actors performing your words and I realized I want to do what I think I’m good at.”
+“I took classes and I wrote some plays and had a couple of them performed… and my plays were terrible, absolutely terrible,” Wildstein said.
+“Sometimes you don’t know what you’ve written is really bad until you’ve watched real actors performing your words.”

-Instead, Wildstein launched his new political reporting website, New Jersey Globe, in 2018.
+Instead, Wildstein launched his new political website, New Jersey Globe, in 2018.

-“There was a challenge, there was a desire for some redemption, there was a frustration with the current media landscape, there was my own experience, having dealt with this,” he said.
-“But I didn’t know if [New Jersey Globe] was gonna take off or not.”
+“There was a challenge, there was a desire for some redemption, there was a frustration with the current media landscape,” he said.
+“But I didn’t know if [New Jersey Globe] was going to take off or not.”

-Wildstein has agreed to return to campus once the United States Supreme Court appeal review of the case is closed.
+Wildstein agreed to return to Rider’s campus once the United States Supreme Court appeal of the Bridgegate case is closed.

 Senior political science major Alexis Bailey also said that Wildstein gave his honest thoughts on his role in Bridgegate.

-“It was interesting to see how remorseful he really was,” she said.
-“I look forward to hearing what he has to say when he comes back to campus and can speak even more freely about this major event in his life and New Jersey political history.”
+“I look forward to hearing what he has to say when he comes back to campus and can speak even more freely about this major event in his life and New Jersey political history,” she said.

 In his life post-Bridgegate, Wildstein offered some advice for those facing life-altering accusations.